 |

 Next door to the museum is a miniature-painting school, where students and experienced artists are happy to show you their work.
-These include Anil Kumar Raina, who comes from a line of eight generations of miniature-painting artists.

 |